lecram/rover/README.md

      0-9 - change tab
   RETURN - open $SHELL on the current directory
    SPACE - open $PAGER with the selected file
-       e - open $EDITOR with the selected file
-       / - start incremental search (RETURN to finish) n/N - create new file/directory
+       e - open $VISUAL or $EDITOR with the selected file / - start incremental search (RETURN to finish) n/N - create new file/directory
        R - rename selected file or directory